Actify

 4-Week Plan: Building Remote Team Culture From Scratch

-This plan layers connection from lightweight to immersive.
-By week 4, your remote team has a culture stack that runs on autopilot.
+Layer connection from lightweight to immersive.
+By week 4 your remote team has a culture stack that mostly runs itself.

 1